google/test-server/internal/README.md

 Step 2: Build the TypeScript SDK Wrapper

 The TypeScript SDK acts as a wrapper around the Go binary.
-It must be built before we can use it in the typescript samples.
+It must be built before we can use it in the TypeScript samples.

-Navigate to the TypeScript SDK directory: test-server/sdks/typescript$.
+Navigate to the TypeScript SDK directory: `test-server/sdks/typescript`.

 Install dependencies and build the SDK package.